Calamansi: Name

 Calamansi is the Philippine English spelling of Tagalog kalamansi (/tl/), and is the name by which it is most widely known in the Philippines.
 In parts of the United States, notably Florida and Hawaii, calamansi is also known as "calamondin", an old name from the American period of the Philippines.
-It is an anglicized form of the alternate Tagalog name kalamunding.
+It is an anglicized form of the alternative Tagalog name kalamunding.

 Other English common names of calamansi include: lemonsito (or limoncito, Spanish for "little lemon"), Philippine lime, calamonding, calamondin orange, calamandarin, golden lime, Philippine lemon, Panama orange (also used for kumquats), musk orange, bitter-sweets and acid orange.